MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 	```bash
 	dotnet add [project_name].csproj package Microsoft.Quantum.Development.Kit
 	```
-	If your projects use any other Microsoft.Quantum packages, run the command for these too.
+	If your projects use any other Microsoft.Quantum packages (e.g. Microsoft.Quantum.Numerics), run the command for these too.
 8. Close the command prompt and select **Build** -> **Build Solution** (do *not* select Rebuild Solution, as rebuilding will initially fail)

 You can now skip ahead to [update your Visual Studio QDK extension](#update-visual-studio-qdk-extension).